Pratipalsinh3397/Sales-Analytics-Excel/README.md

 This project demonstrates the ability to transform raw sales data into meaningful insights through structured analysis and reporting.
 It highlights how data-driven approaches can support better business decisions, improve performance tracking, and uncover growth opportunities.

----

-## 📸 Dashboard Preview (Optional)

-*Add full dashboard screenshots here for better visualization of your project.*